mcmont/mldemos/classifiers/support-vector-machine/README.md

 ### `svm_rbf.py`
 This demo demonstrates a slightly more complex case in which one dataset is distinct from another, surrounding data set.
 These datasets are not linearly separable in two dimensions, so we can't simply plot a straight line to separate them.

 Instead the SVM classifier does something clever.
 It projects the data into an *n*-dimensional space, where *n* is the number of features that it finds in the data.
 A straight line in *n*-dimensional space can then be drawn between the two data sets.
-This line is then projected back into two dimensions, where it is no longer straight!
+This line is then projected back into two dimensions, where it no longer appears straight!

 As in the *lemon or banana* classification demo, the 'support vectors' upon which the model defines the decision boundary are highlighted in grey.